- 1 Top Upflush Toilets

 |SANIFLO SaniAccess 3 Upflush Macerator Pump + Elongated Toilet Kit||$$$$||31 x 17-3/4 x 28-3/4"||170 pounds||1.6 GPF||Vitreous china||Elongated|

 As you can see, a macerating toilet can be an excellent solution for numerous scenarios.
 Most importantly, though, it allows you to install a toilet in a location where you don’t have a plumbing system.
-At the same time, even if your water supply might be weak, macerator toilets can address your specific needs, while keeping the water consumption under control.
+At the same time, even if your water supply might be weak, the best macerator toilets can address your specific needs, while keeping the water consumption under control.

 To ensure that the toilet you get is the right one for you, make sure you factor in the macerator system utilized, the gallons per flush rating, space availability, installation process, and design characteristics.
 Durability should also be considered, for the best results.
 Hopefully, our upflush toilet reviews have guided you in the right direction, so that you can make a worthwhile investment.
 Each of the units comes highly recommended – it’s up to you to pick the one that is most suitable for you.